Foster Librarian Andrea Garza-Santos Shows Us How Chemical Reactions Work In The Makerspace Activity of the Week

 Children will get a kick out of exploring this chemical change with baking soda and vinegar.
 Ask children what happens when you mix baking soda and vinegar.

 Do you have any of those plastic Easter eggs still lying around your house?
-They make a perfect container for this fun experiment, but you can also use any tray or bowl.
+They make a perfect container for this fun experiment, but you can also use any tray or bowl for this fun and exciting science experiment.

 What you will need: